gothinkster/realworld/README.md

 Or you can [view upcoming stacks (WIPs)](https://github.com/gothinkster/realworld/issues?q=is%3Aopen+is%3Aissue+label%3Awip)

-Note: All stacks that are a WIP are experimental and incomplete.
+Note: All WIP stacks are experimental and incomplete.

 Don't expect everything to work perfectly out of the box!